Amman citadel OverView

 the citadel consists of three different parts.
 Historical books recall that the palace built on ancient Roman foundations.

 The church founded in the sixth century AD in AD 550 AD, a Byzantine archaeological church.

 it contains traces of civilizations that have followed the region for thousands of years.

 was built on the top of the Citadel in 1951, showing many artefacts discovered during excavations in all areas of Jordan.

 The building designed by British architect Austin Harrison, who designed the building of the Palestinian Museum in

 Jerusalem.
 The museum covers about 550 square meters.

-There are a number of rare archeological artifacts in the Jordanian Archeological Museum, including:
+There are a number of rare archaeological artefacts in the Jordanian Archeological Museum, including:

-- Pottery coffins similar to Pharaonic coffins were discovered at Jabal Al Qusoor in Amman, and date back to the Iron Age and have a human head cover, in addition to many rare artifacts.
+Pottery coffins similar to Pharaonic coffins were discovered at Jabal Al Qusoor in Amman, and date back to the Iron Age and have a human head cover, in addition to many rare artefacts.